demisto/content-docs/docs/tutorials/tut-integration-ui.md

 ## The Cortex XSOAR IDE

-You have the option to develop integrations using the Cortex XSOAR/XSIAM IDE or a standalone IDE such as Visual Studio (if you use Visual Studio, see the [Extension for Visual Studio Code](../concepts/vscode-extension)).
+You have the option to develop integrations using the Cortex XSOAR/XSIAM IDE or a standalone IDE such as Visual Studio Code (if you use Visual Studio, see the [Extension for Visual Studio Code](../concepts/vscode-extension)).
 For this tutorial, use the Cortex XSOAR/XSIAM IDE, which includes access to the Script Helper (a library of many common server functions within Cortex XSOAR/XSIAM), and a graphical user interface for editing integration settings, commands, and arguments.

 ## CommonServerPython &  CommonServerUserPython
 The [CommonServerPython (CSP)](../reference/api/common-server-python) and [CommonServerUserPython (CSUP)](https://xsoar.pan.dev/docs/reference/scripts/common-server-user-python) scripts are implicitly imported at the beginning of every Python script in Cortex XSOAR/XSIAM.
 CSP is imported first, enabling you to create common CSUP methods to use across scripts and integrations.